 The Authority has material interests in companies and other entities and therefore group accounts have been prepared for the Authority and its interest in its subsidiaries: Transport for Greater Manchester group, Greater Manchester Accessible Transport Ltd, Commission for the New Economy Ltd. and Manchester Investment and Development Agency Service Ltd. Inclusion in the Authority group is dependent upon the extent of the Authority's interest and power to influence an entity.
+The Authority is considered to control an entity if it has power over the entity, exposure or rights to variable returns from its' interest with the entity and the ability to use it's power to affect the level of returns.
 The determining factor for assessing the extent of interest and power to influence is either through ownership of an entity, or representation on an entity's board of directors/trustees.
 An assessment of all the Authority's interests has been carried out during the year, in accordance with the Code of Practice, to determine the relationships that exist and whether they should be included within the Authority's group accounts.
 As such, Group accounts have been prepared for the Authority to include Transport for Greater Manchester group (TfGM), Greater Manchester Accessible Transport Ltd (GMATL), Commission for the New Economy Ltd. (CNE), and Manchester Investment and Development Agency Service Ltd. (MIDAS) all as subsidiaries, using merger accounting.
 Inclusion of these organisations within the Authority group boundary is required due to the GMCA exercising ultimate control.